Syncron research reveals key challenges, strategic shifts shaping the future of aftermarket services

 Methodology

-Syncron commissioned independent research firm Vanson Bourne to survey 600 decision-makers in service and supply chain roles across North America, Europe, Asia-Pacific, Latin America, and the Middle East in May 2024.
+Syncron commissioned independent research firm Vanson Bourne to survey 600 decision-makers in service and supply chain roles across North America and Europe in May 2024.
 Respondents came from organizations with a global annual revenue of more than $250 million.

 To explore the full findings and learn more about how organizations are modernizing their aftermarket operations, download the Modernizing the Aftermarket Report.